Wanderer0074348/AndroidDev/READme.md

 # My Android Development Journey

 Welcome to my GitHub repository documenting my journey in Android development using Flutter and Dart!
-This repository is a chronicle of my learning experiences, resources, and progress.
+This repository is a log of my learning experiences, resources, and progress.

 ## Table of Contents
 - [Introduction](#introduction)